ronaldvendelmans/citysdk-ld/documentation/index.md

 The best tool to get a grip on the available open data is the [List of datasets]({{ site.baseurl }}/data) combined with the [Map Viewer]({{ site.baseurl }}/data):

-- Each datasets in the List of Datasets has a link to the map viewer called **Show sample...** which gives you an instant view of datapoints in JSON with a corresponding Map View;
+- Each datasets in the List of Datasets has a link to the map viewer called **Show sample...** which gives you an instant view of datapoints in JSON with a corresponding view of points, lines or shapes on the map;
 - The query field on the Map Viewer has a drop down menu as well with a number of example queries.

 ## Developer Documentation API